limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 [!]
 Found: http://192.168.198.130/?file=../../theEther.com/public_html/about.php
 ```

-With the rest of the higher levels mapped out fairly easy with the `common.txt` wordlist from SecLists, the **DocumentRoot** was finally determined to be: `/var/www/html/theEther.com/public_html`
+With the rest of the higher levels mapped out with the `common.txt` wordlist from SecLists, I was able to determine the **DocumentRoot** was at: `/var/www/html/theEther.com/public_html`

 ![docroot](/assets/images/posts/evilscience-walkthrough/evilscience-8.png)

-Sweet!
+Sweet.

 ### Access Log

-Since I can't access the default `/var/log/apache2/access.log`, there is a possibility that the access log could be defined elsewhere, perhaps even somewhere near.
+Since I can't access the default `/var/log/apache2/access.log`, there is a possibility that the access log was elsewhere, perhaps even somewhere near.

 Using `quickhits.txt` from SecLists with `fuzz.sh`, I was able to map out this location.

 ```
 # ./fuzz.sh "/var/www/html/theEther.comFUZZ" "^[0-9]" /usr/share/seclists/Discovery/Web_Content/quickhits.txt
-...
+…
 [+] Trying /var/www/html/theEther.com/log.sqlite
 [+] Trying /var/www/html/theEther.com/log.txt
 [+] Trying /var/www/html/theEther.com/log/